veilside86/COMP530_Software_Engineering/README.md

 - Get user input and create new table to store their input
 - When user claim the project, send email using smtp to admin address

-4. a very brief discussion of your database layout and the table(s) you used
+# a very brief discussion of your database layout and the table(s) you used
 - Create database using MySQL
 - Set up one table
 - Changed unuseful columns name
 - mysql.connector to get connection
 - Create table for storing claimer's input

-5. a brief description of what is missing from the project (if anything)
-- For the reminder, I wrote the correct data method already at the sprint2.
-So I just add two more text field to test from sprint2 code.
-- Sprint4 4-3 Prompt email first and fill in the rest of data
-- pytest parts